 Salem, Massachusetts is a history lover’s paradise.
 With colonial and maritime history, and the history of the Salem Witch Trials, along with spectacular architecture dating from the 17th to early 20th centuries, Salem offers a host of historical museums, attractions, and even restaurants and shops.
-Make history during your visit to Salem by checking out all there is to do, eat, and shop, or by following our suggestions below.

 Upon arriving in Salem, visit the Salem Regional Visitor Center to get your bearings and catch a short introductory film.
 The Visitor Center offers two films that provide background information for your visit to Salem: Where Past is Present a 27-minute film covering the general history of Salem, and Salem Witch Hunt, a 35-minute film presented by Essex Heritage that focuses exclusively on the Salem Witch Trials.